Project Assistant Job Description

 - a CV detailing your experience and training

-- a covering letter detailing what experience you have relevant to this position
+- a covering letter detailing what experience you have relevant to this position (see role outline below)

 - details of 2 referees

 DEADLINE TO APPLY: FRIDAY 5TH APRIL (MIDDAY)

 Please send information to firstname.lastname@example.org Feel free to email us if you have any questions.